magetron/X5GON-mobile/research.md

 Opposing to `Swift`, it is almost impossible to write an application with `React Native` or `Flutter` without importing other `yarn` or `npm` open source modules, as these frameworks rely heavily on these.
 These modules might work just fine at the development stage but might cause issues as these open source modules might contain malicious code.
 For instance, `left-pad` an incredibly simple library that simply adds chars to the beginning of strings that's gone wrong made the `React` as a whole stopped updating (Collins, 2016).
 These clearly illustrate the possibility of obfuscated malicious injection of `JavaScript` into libraries that depends on each other.

 Another significant issue is licensing.
 When importing so many modules, it would be difficult to check the license of all of them.
 If any modules are imported with GPL license and we use it as part of our proprietary software, we would also have to open source, as the license requires.
-(Free Software Foundation, 2020)
+(Free Software Foundation, 2020) With `Swift`, the dependency trees are shallower and we can therefore check all the licenses before deploying our application.

 To avoid all these issues and security risks, our team preferred `Swift` and `Xcode` over `React Native` or `Flutter` as our development tool.